hzeller/cnc-slot/README.md

   * a PCB with card edge 'fingers' on the machine side.
 That board is the endpoint of all the wire harness for that particular machine.
   * There are three defined sizes with 25pos, 31pos and 36pos card edge
-    connectors
+    connectors with increasing features.

 _Further definition for physical size options of the controller cartridge cases, fan options etc. have to be defined._

 The goals are to cover typical use cases in these small machines:
    * Controls bipolar stepper motors up to 3-4A.
-   * Provides 2 high power and 2 low power PWM outputs
+   * Provides 2 high power and 2 low power PWM outputs.
    * Strongly suggests and requires a couple of safety features.
    * Has a fixed layout, so that a particular pin always is at the same place no matter the manufacturer of the controller cartridge.
-   * Suggests a couple of serial busses that are more and more needed in modern devices.
+   * Suggests a couple of serial busses that are needed in modern devices.
    * Multiple options available to cover different amount of I/O lines from 25pos to 36pos card-slot.
 The smallest 25 Pos configuration good for a typical 3D printer.